tarantool/doc/sphinx/book/box/index.rst

 (1) The search can use comparisons other than equality. |br|
 :codenormal:`box.space.`:codeitalic:`space-name`:codenormal:`:select('value', {iterator='GT'})` |br|
-The comparison operators are LT LE EQ REQ REQ GE GT for "less than" "less than or equal" " "reversed equal" "greater than or equal" "greater than" respectively.
+The comparison operators are LT LE EQ REQ REQ GE GT for "less than" "less than or equal" "equal" "reversed equal" "greater than or equal" "greater than" respectively.
 Comparisons make sense if and only if the index type is 'tree'.